History of weapons: The Crusades

 The Normans and the Byzantines were successful in driving out the Muslim invaders from the Greek Islands, Southern Italy and Sicily.
-Though these were little military operations the Europans, assuming that the Muslims were vulnerable, embarked on a mission to recapture the holy land lost by them centuries before.
+Though these were little military operations the Europeans, assuming that the Muslims were vulnerable, embarked on a mission to recapture the holy land lost by them centuries before.
 However, a powerful tribe from the mid-Asian steppes, the Seljuk Turks emerged and started to massacre the Christian pilgrims in Syria.
 Responding to these attacks, the Byzantines fought a battle against the Seljuk Turks, the battle of Manzikert, where they were defeated resulting in the Byzantines pulling back all their armies from Asia Minor.
 Byzantine emperor Alexius I Comnenus, requested for aid from Christians, he petitioned Pope Urban II to aid the Byzantines in regaining their lost territories.
 Pope Urban II summoned the Christian armies in 1095 and sent them to recapture the holy Land from the hands of the Muslims.

 Not much is known about the weapons that were being produced in Western Europe at the time of Crusades, but it is evident that their cavalry used lances.
 The Europeans armies also used crossbows excessively, it was said to be the best known infantry weapon used by the Europeans.
 By the late 13th century, the power of crossbows increased, infantry weapons of the Crusaders varied in shape, sizes and quality.
 Apart from spears, swords and daggers, foot soldiers were equipped with an extraordinary array of pole-arms, often reflecting their place of origin.
 The double edged sword was extensively used by both foot knights and mounted knights.

 The Islamic armies too had a sophisticated military organization, their armies consisted of the Central Asian Turkish Mamluk or the Ghulam infantry.
 Further, local Turks, Kurds, Arabs, Armenians, Persians, were also recruited from all over the Mediterranean.
 Their weapons were no different from the crusaders, using daggers, axes, spears, bows and arrows.
 The bows were differently crafted, using multiple strips of different kinds of wood glued together to maximize the range and penetration power of said bow.
 Their swords also had a slightly different design, Muslim cavalry used swords for close combat and their armour was often worn beneath their cloths, to protect themselves from the sun overheating the iron pieces.
 Muslim troops also carried with them round and kite shaped shields.